Except for a BIG difference…

 However, you can use them separately to reinforce your child’s reading instruction.

-These readers, as the DOG ON A LOG books, go slowly, giving your child the opportunity to practice phonics rules and really master them before he/she moves on to the next level.
+These readers go gradually and slowly, giving your child the opportunity to practice phonics rules and really master them before he/she moves on to the next level.

 The S.P.I.R.E. collection contains 120 decodable books, distributed across 6 levels.